ubffm/ojs_updater/README.md

 ### Prerequisites

-* A Linux (other *nix systems have not been tested; Windows Servers is currently NOT supported!)
+* A Linux (other *nix systems have not been tested; Windows Servers are currently NOT supported!)
 * MySQL/MariaDB (support for other databases is currently not implemented)
 * Python 3.6+
 * A running installation of OJS